rackerlabs/docs-cloud-cdn/rst/dev-guide/api-operations/methods/post-create-a-service-v1.0-project-id-services.rst

 To create a new service, provide a JSON body for the new service with the required attributes.

-For more information about rules ordering, caching rules, origin rules, and referrer rules, see `Rackspace CDN edge rules <http://www.rackspace.com/knowledge_center/article/rackspace-cdn-edge-rules>`__.
+For more information about rules ordering, caching rules, origin rules, and restrictions rules, see `Rackspace CDN edge rules <http://www.rackspace.com/knowledge_center/article/rackspace-cdn-edge-rules>`__.

 For origin rules, use the path /* to include all content for the site.